5 Nursing Jobs in Tennessee

 In Tennessee, working nurses can take advantage of this trend by choosing careers common to regional hospitals.
 While not all of these positions require an advanced degree, earning one, such as the online Master of Science in Nursing at King University, can provide a much needed advantage in a competitive workforce.

 Dealing with medical insurance can be a difficult process for anyone, but when a claim is denied, hospitals and patients are left trying to resolve the payment problem.

 Clinical appeals specialists are dedicated to handling the appeal of an insurance denial.
 They work with patients and insurance companies to resolve claim issues and identify potential problems.
 Also, they often work with collections companies to secure payment on late accounts.

 Some civil and criminal cases involve some kind of medical component.

 A CLNC is a nurse that uses his or her healthcare experience and training to consult law offices on any medical related lawsuits.
 These nurses will often perform research on cases and help clarify any medical uncertainties.
 They may also help the law office locate expert witnesses, like doctors who specialize in the issues addressed in the case.

-Our program is a great opportunity for nurses to gain the background needed to become a CLNC.
+The online MSN program at King is a great opportunity for nurses to gain the background needed to become a CLNC.

 Clinical staff leaders manage a team of nurses and assistants at a medical facility.
 With additional scheduling and training roles, staff leaders ensure that the needs of patients are constantly met.
 These nurses will still likely be involved in the treatment of some patients, but they mostly work in a supervisory role.

-Our program allows nurses to become effective leaders in a medical workplace.
-Graduates will be perfectly suited for stepping into this position.
+Through King’s MSN program, nurses can become effective leaders in a medical workplace.
+Graduates f of the degree will be perfectly suited for stepping into this position.